Questions & Answers

 FAQ

-You can reserve up to 10 tickets in one name for a single performance.
-If you need more than this number, please submit a group booking request.
+You can reserve up to 6 tickets for a single performance with one myEDS account.
+If you need more than this number, please either ask other people in your party to reserve their own tickets or submit a group booking request.

 All EDS productions have free seating, so there is no possibility to reserve a specific seat.